odoo/odoo/CONTRIBUTING.md

 ```shell
 git diff -U0 -w --no-color | git apply --cached --ignore-whitespace --unidiff-zero -
 ```
 This usually stages your changes ignoring whitespace changes, which aleviates considerably the task of the reviewer.
-You can use it in combination with cherry-pciks and soft resets from your working branch to exisolate your changes.
+You can use it in combination with cherry-picks and soft resets from your working branch to exisolate your changes.